mariahsonja/app-pipenv/README.md

 `pipenv shell`

-Now, for a development server, you need to:
+Now, to run the app, you need to:

 `FLASK_APP=app.app flask run`

-### Building and running the Docker image

-`docker build -t app_pipenv-app .`

-`docker run -p 8000:8000 app_pipenv-app`